Andrey-EOFF/ape-top/README.md

 # "Ape-Top"
 This project is part of the web interface development for a specific company or project.
-It implements various functionalities and components according to the technical task.
+It implements various functionalities and components according to the technical task..

 # Used Technologies and Libraries
 React